 It involves variations of prices depending on the location where the product and service is being sold and is mostly influenced by the changes in the currencies as well as inflation.
 An example of geographic pricing can also be the sales of heavy machinery, which are sold after considering the transportation cost of different locations.
 Click here to read more on geographical pricing strategy.

-Here is a video on different Types of Pricing
+Here is a video by Marketing91 on Types of pricing.

 Depending on the goals and objectives of your company, and the strategies decided by your company, you can use any of the 11 types of pricing mentioned above.
 One can identify what strategy should be applied by analyzing the market and also the product/service lifecycle they are present in.